wyeworks/blog/source/_posts/2015-11-16-immutable-strings-in-ruby-2-dot-3.markdown

 ### Thread safety

-Lets see what wikipedia says about [thread safety][4]:
+Let's see what wikipedia says about [thread safety][4]:

-> A piece of code is thread-safe if it only manipulates shared data structures in a manner that guarantees safe execution by multiple threads at the same time.
+> A piece of code is thread-safe if it only manipulates shared data structures
+> in a manner that guarantees safe execution by multiple threads at the same time.

 When dealing with objects we have two basic operations: read and write.
 Concurrent reading is inherently thread safe, as we're not changing the state